 The Row Kitchen & Pub

-The Row is an American southern-style restaurant and pub as close to Music Row as you can get.
-It's a live music venue that pays homage to the music industry in Nashville.
-The walls are decked with pictures of stars like Johnny Cash, Roger Miller, and more.
-They serve traditional southern food like hamburgers, slaw, fries, BBQ, and cold, local beer.
+The Row Kitchen & Pub is as close to Music Row as you can get for southern-style eats and live music.
+This American pub honors Nashville’s music industry with walls covered in photos of legends like Johnny Cash and Roger Miller.
+Their menu is packed with southern favorites like burgers, slaw, fries, BBQ, and cold, local beer.
 Learn more here.

 The Catbird Seat

-For a more upscale dining experience, head to The Catbird Seat at 711 Division St. The Catbird Seat is one of Nashville's most sought-after reservations.
-They only take reservations for 22 people per night.
+For an upscale experience, head to The Catbird Seat at 711 Division St. With only 22 seats and a unique tasting menu, it's one of Nashville’s hottest dining spots.
 Learn more here.

 Hattie B's Hot Chicken